udhayprakash/Python_for_interview_preparation/Assessments/TaxCalculator/v2/README.md

             - Code Readability
             - documentaion
-            - Relying on Core language Libraries, to Avoid Future (deep) dependencies risk I Ensured to address all these aspects
+            - Relying on Core language Libraries, to Avoid Future (deep) dependencies risk I ensured to address all these aspects

     2) Design Patterns:
         I used Memoization design pattern to store results, for a given band namme and salary pair; until the tax band slabs were updated/deleted.